WICG/spatial-navigation/tests/ux/result.md

 We've collected the test cases which show the expected result of the spatial navigation behavior.<br>
 See the list of ux test cases [here](list.html).

-#### 1. Selection of points
+### 1. Selection of points

-For investigating the proper result about selecting the best candidate, the distance formula is tweaked as below:
+For investigating the proper result about selecting the best candidate, there are four ways to select the points for calculating the distance as below:

-  <li>Point Selection</li>
   <ul>
-    <li>Select P1 and P2 as the closest point along the boundary box of the starting point and a candidate element</li>
+    <li><strong>Closest points on edges</strong>: <br>Select P1 and P2 as the closest point along the boundary box of the search origin and a candidate element</li>
-    <li>Select P1 and P2 as the closest vertex of the starting point and a candidate element</li>
+    <li><strong>Closest points among vertices</strong>: <br>Select P1 and P2 as the closest vertex of the search origin and a candidate element</li>
-    <li>Select P1 and P2 as the center point of the starting point and a candidate element</li>
+    <li><strong>Center points</strong>: <br>Select P1 and P2 as the center point of the search origin and a candidate element</li>
-    <li>Select P1 and P2 as the center point on the closest edge of starting point and a candidate element</li>
+    <li><strong>Center points on edges</strong>: <br>Select P1 and P2 as the center point on the closest edge of search origin and a candidate element</li>
   </ul>
   NOTE: The distance formula is (A + B + C - D ) as in the spec.